Spending Christmas in New York? It's the most magical time of year in the city!

 - Go to a movie.
 Depending on the theater, you may even be able to catch a holiday classic.

 - Head to Bryant Park to visit the tree and go ice skating.

 - See a show on Broadway ...
-Kinky Boots is just one of the shows that have performances on Christmas Day.
+Kinky Boots is just one of the shows that has had performances on Christmas Day in the past.